yihui/yihui.org/content/en/2017-05-22-four-backticks-github.md

 > To include three cool backticks,
 > 　use a cozy pair of four backticks,
 > 　　or I will kill you.^[Credits to Joe Cheng, who wrote the haiku "Keep your side-effects, out of reactives, or I will kill you".
-I don't remember the exact words but I guess I hate poorly formatted Github issues as much as he hates side-effects in Shiny reactives.]
+I don't remember the exact words but I guess I hate poorly formatted Github issues as much as he discourages side-effects in Shiny reactives.]

 `````markdown
 ````